Ever moved house with kids? Logistically it's a nightmare, and emotionally it often isn't any easier.

 When your little one raises questions about the move, Chris says you need to be honest.
 For example, if they ask if they’ll still see their daycare friends, explain that they won’t see them at daycare, but they will make other visits to see friends.

-Kids will have more questions once you start packing boxes as that makes it very real.
-Engaging them in this packing process will help her understanding of the situation.
+Kids will have more questions once you start packing boxes, as that makes it very real.
+Engaging them in this packing process will help their understanding of the situation.

 Let them say goodbye to old friends

-Allow them to say goodbye to their teachers and classmates.
+Allow them to say goodbye to their favourite neighbours and local faces, especially teachers and classmates if they are changing schools or daycare.
 It will help with closure, and not give the expectation that they’re going back.

 “It’s all about allowing [them] to end the relationships and build new relationships, and I think you’ll find [they’re] amazingly resilient about the actual physical move,” Chris reassures.